Skip to main content

 This calculator is for educational planning only.
 It is not financial advice.
 Consult a licensed financial planner for personalised recommendations.

 Is Rs.
-1 Crore Enough for Retirement in Nepal?
-(2082/83 Reality Check)
+1 Crore enough for retirement in Nepal?

-Before signing an endowment policy, you have the right to see the illustrated IRR, surrender value at every year, and the agent's commission.
-Know your policyholder rights →
+Before signing an endowment policy you have the right to see the illustrated IRR, the surrender value at every policy year, and the agent's commission.
+Ask for all three in writing before you commit — an honest advisor will share them without hesitation.